What is screen scraping?

 Screen scraping vs. web scraping

 Web scraping is used to extract data exclusively from the web -- unlike screen scraping, which can also scrape data from a user's desktop or applications.
-This form of data extraction can be used to compare prices for goods on an e-commerce shop, for web indexing and data mining.
+This form of data extraction can be used to compare prices for goods on an e-commerce shop, for web indexing and for data mining.

 The process accesses the web through HTTP over a web browser and can either be done manually or automatically through a bot or web crawler.

-Difference between screen scraping and data scraping
+Screen scraping vs. data scraping

 Data scraping is a variant of screen scraping that is used to copy data from documents and web applications.
 Data scraping is a technique where structured, human-readable data is extracted.
 This method is mostly used for exchanging data with a legacy system and making it readable by modern applications.